 With this growing trend for foreign holidays, air travel with children is becoming a lot more commonplace and so I thought I’d use our experience of taking Ettie to Stockholm and Hamburg and put together a list of how to make the whole experience a lot less stressful.

-Here are 9 ways to make flying with a toddler more enjoyable
+How to make flying with a toddler less stressful

 1 Know your airline’s charges and regulations: Sometimes children under two years old can travel for free; sometimes they can’t.
 Check your airline’s policy online so you don’t have any nasty surprises when you arrive at the airport.

 2 Check-in in advance: Not only will this save you time on the day of travel, but it also means you’ll be able to ensure that the whole family are seated together which can save a lot of hassle once you’ve boarded the plane.
 You may even consider reserving your seats when booking your flights in order to make doubly sure that seats are available.